-There was no change in our internal control over financial reporting that occurred during the period covered by this report that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There was no change in our internal control over financial reporting that occurred during the quarterly period ending December 31, 2024 that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

 Item 9B.
 Other Information.